 - Some of the selected resources can play the role of a project manager along with their primary skill.

-- We have ten resources in each category, and all are deployed in the projects with a certain amount of loading.
+- We have ten workers in each category, and all are deployed in projects with a certain amount of resource loading.

 - Many resources are partially available and have some spare capacity.

 At this stage, the firm gets a new order for which there is additional work of ten resources in each category for six months duration (Billable work for thirty FTE for six months period).
 The work requires two project managers on a full-time basis for the duration of the project.
 However, the remaining activities can be carried out on an hourly basis.

 Without a proper workforce planning process, the firm may decide to hire thirty new personnel to deliver this project.
 As a result, the firm will have excess capacity at the end of the project.